NemanjaChido/Todo-App/README.md

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Add new todos to the list
+- Add new todos to the list by pressing "Enter" or "Add" button
 - Mark todos as complete
 - Delete todos from the list
 - Filter by all/active/complete todos